-Dr. Seuss is considered to be one of the most important writers of children’s literature of all time.
-His best-selling books are read by children all over the world and are used to speak on the nature of contemporary society and the character traits one should and should not possess.
+Dr. Seuss’s best-selling books are read by children all over the world and are used to speak on the nature of contemporary society and the character traits one should and should not possess.
 From ‘The Cat in the Hat’ to ‘Horton Hatches the Egg,’ the entertaining nonsense stories provide children with a wonderful introduction to the written word.

 Explore the Best Dr. Seuss Poems